How Can Shopping Malls Be Accessible to People with Disabilities?

 A hearing impaired person can be provided with an amplifier (FM systems) to fully understand the advice of the sales assistant.
 Plus, some apps exist such as Ava which transcribes in live the words of a group of people.
 The sales assistant and the hearing impaired customer just have to download the app on each of their phones.
 The microphones enable the conversation to be transcribed.
 Thus, the hearing impaired customer will receive the same service as any customer and will be more likely to come back if they had a patient and helpful sales assistant to assist them.

 The same applies for a person in a wheelchair who would need a suitable fitting room to try the clothes, lower checkout counters and removable digital payment terminals.
 All customers are supposed to leave the mall feeling like they’ve had a good experience.
 Committed sales assistants are a big part of the customer experience.
+Accessibility for all certainly needs to be taken into account for shopping malls developers.

 Mixing with Other Shoppers